-The national campaign Help Stop The Spread and Stay Healthy, launched by the Australian Government has emphasised that effective handwashing is a vital strategy to help reduce the spread of the COVID-19 virus.
-Handwashing with soap and water for at least 20 seconds whenever you cough, sneeze or blow your nose, prepare food or eat, touch your face or use the toilet is recommended.
+Hand hygiene is a general term that refers to any action that cleans hands, such as washing hands with soap and water then drying hands or using hand sanitiser.
+Handwashing with soap and water for at least 20 seconds whenever you cough, sneeze or blow your nose, prepare food or eat, touch your face or use the toilet is advised.

-Our service will adhere to National Regulation requirements and Government guidelines to ensure all educators, children, families and visitors to the Service implement best practice.
+Our service will adhere to government guidelines to ensure all educators, children, families and visitors to the service implement best practice.

 Our Service will ensure:

-- all staff, parents, children and visitors must wash their hands with soap and water or use the alcohol-based hand santiser provided upon arrival to the Service - hands must be thoroughly dried using disposal paper and disposed of in the bin provided - disposable tissues must be used to wipe noses, eyes or mouths and disposed of in the bin provided immediately after use - o hands must be washed following the use of tissues - o hands must be washed thoroughly using soap and water after using the toilet - cough and sneeze etiquette must be used- cover your cough and sneeze with your hand or elbow - children are supervised when washing hands - educators and staff must adhere to effective food preparation and food handling procedures - o educators will wash their hands regulary.

-- educators adhere to NMHRC childcare cleaning guidelines for cleaning and disinfecting surfaces and equipment (such as toys, puzzles, outdoor toys, playdough etc).
+- all staff, parents, children and visitors have access to alcohol-based hand santiser provided upon arrival to the service - children and educators will regularly wash and dry and hands their hands while in service. - o educators will model correct hand washing procedures to children. - disposable tissues must be used to wipe noses, eyes or mouths and disposed of in the bin provided immediately after use, hands must be washed following the use of tissues - o hands must be washed thoroughly using soap and water after using the toilet - cough and sneeze etiquette must be used- cover your cough and sneeze with your hand or elbow - children are supervised when washing hands - educators and staff must adhere to effective food preparation and food handling procedures - educators adhere to NMHRC childcare cleaning guidelines for cleaning and disinfecting surfaces and equipment (such as toys, puzzles, outdoor toys, playdough etc).
 Refer to Staying healthy: Preventing infectious diseases in early childhood education and care services recommendations - equipment, resources and surfaces including high-touch surfaces- taps, door handles, light switches, nappy change areas and toys will be cleaned frequently using appropriate cleaning spray or wipe. - washroom facilities have adequate supplies of soap, toilet paper and paper towel for drying hands